 When I heard that Emirates palace was a point of interest, I didn’t know it was a hotel.
 It’s been considered by some to exceed the 5 star rating, showcasing an opulent celebration of Arabic culture.
 It is thoroughly impressive & exceedingly out of my price range.

 I sat in the lobby ready to enjoy a cup of tea when I noticed that they served sandwiches.
 I ordered the Emirates Palace Croque Monsieur: a classic French bistro sandwich.
-Because pork isn’t consumed here, smoked turkey replaced the traditional French ham & Layered between 4 pieces of brioche bread with a creamy bechamel sauce.
+Because pork isn’t consumed here, smoked turkey replaced the traditional French ham & is Layered between 4 pieces of brioche bread with a creamy bechamel sauce.
 Finally, the sandwich is topped with mounds of melted gruyere cheese and served with an artichoke arugula salad.
 As far as sandwiches go this was one of these richest and most indulgent sandwiches that I’ve had.
 The side salad was a necessity with every bite, because the bechamel sauce with cheese and bread was just too heavy.
 The sandwich may be French, but it fits the style of the Emirates Palace with it’s richness and opulent flavor.
 Once the salad ran out the sandwich became too rich to eat (a fitting metaphor for your money & the hotel).
 Honestly, not the best 90AED (about $25) I’ve spent, but when will I ever be there again?

 Emirates Palace is considered a must for many people traveling through Abu Dhabi.
 It exemplifies the luxury that you will encounter in the UAE & a comfortable lobby to people watch while having tea & dessert.